maikimilk/ViT-NormReg-Compressor/README.md

 - data/: Dataset handling scripts.

 ## Experimental Results
-Applying norm regularization with the Top K method has shown to improve accuracy significantly in our experiments.
+It was found that applying norm regularization using the Top K method does not reduce accuracy compared to existing methods.

 ## Authors and Contributors
 GitHub Username: maikimilk